facebook/react/docs/docs/lifting-state-up.md

 [Try it on CodePen.](http://codepen.io/gaearon/pen/ozdyNg?editors=0010)

 Now, no matter which input you edit, `this.state.value` and `this.state.scale` in the `Calculator` get updated.
 One of the inputs gets the value as is, so any user input is preserved, and the other input value is always recalculated based on it.

+Let's recap what happens when you edit an input:

+* The `TemperatureInput` component calls `this.props.onChange()` with the new desired value.
+* In its `render` method, the `Calculator` has specified that `onChange` of the Celsius input is the `Calculator`'s `handleCelsiusChange` method, and `onChange` of the Fahrenheit input is the `Calculator`'s `handleFahrehnheitChange` method.
+So either of them gets called depending on which input we edited.
+* Inside these methods, the `Calculator` component asks React to re-render itself by calling `this.setState()` with the new input value and the current scale of the input we just edited.
+* React calls the `Calculator` component's `render` method to learn what it should look like.
+The values of both inputs are recomputed based on the current temperature and the active scale.
+The temperature conversion is performed here.
+* React calls the `render` methods of the individual `TemperatureInput` components with their new props specified by the `Calculator`.
+It learns what they both should look like.
+* React DOM updates the DOM to match the desired input values.
+The input we just edited receives its current value, and the other input is updated to the temperature after conversion.

+Every update goes through the same steps so the inputs stay in sync.

 ## Lessons Learned